 The basis under which the DB sections investment manager (L&G) is remunerated is through a flat fee depending on the nature of the gilts held and a tiered fee based on the value of assets invested in the Cash Fund.
+For the bulk annuity policy, the policy provider is remunerated by way of a premium calculated at the time of purchase of the policy.
 For the DC assets, the management fee is incorporated in the individual member's fund value.
 The investment management fees for the DC Funds managed by Aegon and the 'guest' fund managers are listed in Appendix A.